Tenants calling our office will be auto-charged a service fee to their cell phone accounts!

 What is AB 2179?

-AB 2179 is a last minute effort to extend eviction protections through June 30th 2022 to tenants who have already applied for California Rental Assistance and have not received the funds.
-Currently under AB 832, protections are set to expire Thursday, March 31st 2022.
+AB 2179 seeks to extend eviction protections to tenants who have already applied for California Rental Assistance but have not received the funds by the impending deadline.
+With AB 832 set to expire on March 31st, 2022, this new legislation aims to provide relief to individuals and families struggling with rental payments amidst ongoing economic challenges.

-No. Only tenants and or landlords who have filed for California Rental Assistance on or before the Thursday, March 31st 2022 deadline and who have COVID-19 related rental debt.
+It’s important to note that not all tenants are protected under AB 2179.
+This extension specifically applies to tenants and landlords who have filed for California Rental Assistance on or before March 31st, 2022, and who are facing COVID-19-related rental debt.

 Landlords whose tenants refused to apply or cooperate to obtain rental assistance can (soon) be eligible for assistance under SB 847, which will provide assistance to landlords whose tenants either refused to apply, cooperate or made too much money to qualify and are owed COVID-19 rental debt.